utsekaj42/stf_notebooks/README.md

 Step 3 Click launch and wait for the Dockerfile to build and then it will launch a Jupyter Notebook

-Step 4 navigate to the index.ipynb python notebookin the Jupyter interface.
+Step 4 navigate to the starfish_single_vessel.ipynb python notebook in the Jupyter interface.

 Contact